TrevinoParker7/Agentic_AI_SOC_Analyst_Threat_Hunter/README.md

-Perfect 🔥 — I’ll expand your walkthrough so that **each MITRE ATT\&CK tactic** has a short, clear explanation of *what it is* and *why attackers use it*.
-I’ll keep **all your picture links intact** and just enrich the write-up.
-Here’s the updated flow:

----

 # 🔥(POC) Demo of An Unpopular Opinion: AI + SOC Analysts

 > **AI will replace bad SOC Analysts, not good ones.**